cyberomin/cyberomin.github.io/_posts/2016-08-13-learn-to-code.markdown

 image: /assets/article_images/learn_to_code/bg.png
 ---

->Disclaimer: This post will not teach you how to code in order to build the next earth shaking product and make a decent exit.
+>Disclaimer: This post will not teach you how to code in order to build the next earth-shaking product and make a decent exit.

-After Sunday service this past week, as I made my way out of the church premises I ran into an acquaintance, we shared pleasantries and spoke about everything in-between, just before we both parted ways, he ended the conversation with <em>“Celestine, I need software engineers and if you can make referrals, I’ll really appreciate it.”</em>
+After Sunday service this past week, as I made my way out of the church premises I ran into an acquaintance, we shared pleasantries and spoke about everything in-between, just before we both parted ways, earhe ended the conversation with <em>“Celestine, I need software engineers and if you can make referrals, I’ll really appreciate it.”</em>

 The scenario above isn’t new to me, I get to hear this almost every other week albeit not always in the church premises.
 Individuals and startups are on the haunt for software engineers.
 This shouldn’t come as a surprise to anyone who has been following industry trends.

 No time in history, have we, as humans, experience this much exponential growth with regards to technology.
 From social networks; Instagram, Facebook, Twitter, etc to e-commerce, self driving cars, the sharing economy; Uber, AirBnB, etc. Almost every human facet has been permeated by technology.
 These technologies, in most cases, improve upon on existing systems or bring about disruption to age old industries.

-And with these explosions, comes about some radical changes to human behaviour, consumption habit and our general outlook about life.
+And with these explosions, comes about some radical changes to human behaviour, consumption habit and our general outlook on life.
 Imagine for a second what life felt like pre-WhatsApp, Uber, Konga(shameless plug), etc. Industries and business models are being disrupted and entirely new paradigm are emerging.

 AirBnB and Uber, two companies I admire so much and ones that never existed 10 years ago are massively disrupting the hospitality and transportation industry respectively.
 Before now, having strangers share your home and car sounded not just foolish, but outright risky, 10 years later, these two companies are fast becoming indispensable.
 With a tap of a button on your mobile phone, you can share a ride with a total stranger and be at ease.
 The same holds for AirBnb, where, with a few clicks, you can share a home with someone you have never known from Adam.